 According to the Pet Poison Helpline, in dogs, the level of toxicity of avocado is mild, while in birds and ruminants such as cattle, goats and horses, it can range from moderate to severe.

-Indeed, persin is a fungicidal toxin (meant to kill fungi) that is contained in the pit and that leaches into the fruit.
+Indeed, persin is a fungicidal toxin (meant to kill fungi) that is contained in the pit and it leaches into the fruit.
 Persin is mostly concentrated in the peel, pit, and leaves of the avocado plant.

-If the pit is swallowed in a large piece, there's therefore less risk of toxicity, but then you should be worried about the pit causing an obstruction, explains veterinarian Dr. Drew.
+If the pit is swallowed in a large piece, there's therefore less risk of toxicity, but then you should be worried about the pit causing a potentially dangerous obstruction, explains veterinarian Dr. Drew.

 "Avocado contains persin, a substance that can prove fatal to birds.
 For dogs and cats, it’s unclear how toxic it is, but it is recommended that avocados or anything made from them not be fed to your pets."~DVM360

 Just consider that just a 100 gram serving of avocado contains 120 calories and 10 grams of fat out of which 2 grams are saturated and the remaining 8 grams are unsaturated.

 This high fat content may cause in sensitive dogs a bout of acute pancreatitis.
 Pancreatitis is the inflammation of the dog's pancreas, and affected dogs can get very sick and tend to develop severe vomiting, abdominal pain and fever explains veterinarian Dr. Fiona.

-My Dog Ate an Avocado Pit
+Help, My Dog Ate an Avocado Pit!

 Once swallowed, based on the dog's size and the size of the pit, the pit may pass through uneventfully or it may get stuck and cause a blockage in the dog's esophagus, stomach or intestinal tract.

-While at times, when dogs ingest something potentially harmful, inducing vomiting may be an option, it could be risky business with an avocado pit due to the fact that it could get stuck in the dog's esophagus making problems even worst.
+While at times, when dogs ingest something potentially harmful, inducing vomiting may be an option, it could be risky business with an avocado pit due to the fact that it could get stuck in the dog's esophagus making problems even worse!